Stochastic Modeling and Simulation of Viral Evolution: Conclusion and Outlook

-The addition of fitness distributions to the model was motivated by the results and observations made by authors~\cite{ZYY09} on the distribution of single cell progeny sizes of RNA viruses.
-In their study the authors demonstrated that even in a most controlled experiment, using the same viral isolate, same infection parameters and clonally expanded target cells, progeny sizes can vary substantially.
+The first main result of this paper is concerns the role of the fitness distributions.
+The fitness distributions of the phenotypic model were motivated by the results and observations of~\cite{ZYY09} on the distribution of single cell progeny sizes of RNA viruses.
+In~\cite{ZYY09} the authors demonstrated that even in a well controlled experiment, using the same viral isolate, same infection parameters and clonally expanded target cells, progeny sizes can vary substantially.
 The variance on progeny sizes in such uniform environment indicates that RNA viruses replication bears in some way a portion of unpredictability.
 In this manner, it is impossible to know how many particles will be produced by a cell until the infection takes place and the progeny is released.
-So including fitness distributions to the model was a way to accommodate the unpredictability to each viral replication cycle.
-In our model each viral replicative class has a mean progeny size.
-However,different fitness distributions will allow the occurrence of large or smaller progenies within a single replicative class at the same time preserving the mean progeny size of this class.
-If in a fitness distribution replication events leading to above the median progeny size take place, this fitness distribution is thought to be favorable for the virus.
-On the contrary, fitness distributions with frequent bellow the median progeny sizes are unfavorable for virus.
-In a different way of saying, fitness distributions could represent distinct ``compartments'' in which viruses are replicating inside the host organism.
-As mentioned before, the heterogeneous nature of the host environment displays sites more favorable or unfavorable for the virus.
-So these distributions act as the environmental component having an impact on the evolution of RNA viruses.
-In fact according to our model, some types of fitness distributions may have a substantial consequence on the evolution of viruses, most notably the power law.
-The extreme behavior produced by the power law shown in Figure~\ref{fig:blips} resembles that of the ``viral load blips'' frequently observed in HIV patients under highly active antiretroviral therapy (HAART)~\cite{DML03,NKK05,NK06,LKSN06,G07,RP09a,RP09b} with undetectable or low viral loads.
-This particular prediction of the model agrees with the suggestion that these events are purely random fluctuations since viral loads blips return to basal load values soon after their occurrence.
+Thus, fitness distributions provide a simple way to accommodate this unpredictability into each viral replication cycle.
+In fact, as shown here, some types of fitness distributions may have a substantial impact on the evolution of the viral population, most notably the power law.
+The extreme behavior produced by the power law resembles that of the ``viral load blips'' frequently observed in HIV patients under highly active antiretroviral therapy (HAART)~\cite{DML03,NKK05,NK06,LKSN06,G07,RP09a,RP09b}, with undetectable or very low viral loads.
+This particular prediction of the model agrees with the assumption that these events are simply due to random fluctuation of the replication process, since after a ``blip'' the viral load quickly returns to its basal values.